jsf80238/jason_friedman/README.md

 - Read data directly from a database.
 - Allow the specification of unusual, but known, datetime formats.
 - Allow the specification of columns to exclude, or include.
-- Generate plots.
+- Generate better plots.
 It is difficult to generate useful plots.
   - For example, you might want a categorical plot for character data, but if the column contains customer names then every name will appear (roughly) one time.
   - Or, you might want a histogram for numeric or datetime data, but if the column is a primary key, or a created timestamp generated by a trigger, then again each value will appear (almost always) one time.
+  - Allow the caller to specify plot visual effects.